 - Audit your system access - make sure you know who has access to your systems and that employees have the lowest level of access to systems as is required to complete their responsibilities/role in the organization.

-- Employee training - every employee in your organization needs to be well informed on PCI and data security best practices, this re-emphasises that it is everyone's responsibility to maintain compliance with PCI DSS standards.
+- Employee cybersecurity training - every employee in your organization needs to be well informed on PCI and data security best practices, this re-emphasises that it is everyone's responsibility to maintain compliance with PCI DSS standards.

 It is important to remember that accepting card payments is a privilege not a right and it shouldn’t be taken lightly, getting PCI DSS compliant is the first step, while maintaining compliance is the rest of the journey!
 Make sure your organization is doing everything it can to protect itself, it’s customers and it’s right to accept credit card payments.